 This casserole takes inspiration from those flavors – the beefy base, the tender sautéed peppers and onions, and of course the sharp flavor of the provolone cheese melting it all together.

 While it isn’t Pat’s original Philly Cheesesteak, this twist brings all of the flavors of Philly Cheesesteak and packs them in an easy enough to make on a busy night casserole.
+As a bonus, this Philly Cheesesteak Casserole is low carb too!

 How to Serve Philly Cheesesteak Casserole